smford/simple-web-app-101/slide-01/README.md

 	- Line 1: create a main function
 	- Line 2: using the fmt packages Println function, print out "main is starting"
 	- Line 3: print out "This is code for slide number: 1"
-	- Line 4: print out "My name is: Boaty McBoatface"
+	- Line 4: print out "my name is: Boaty McBoatface"
 	- Line 5: run the function myfirstfunction(myname) which makes myname into upper case and returns "BOATY MCBOATFACE", meaning we print out "MY NAME IS: BOATY MCBOATFACE"
 	- Line 6 & 7: similar to lines 4 & 5, but with yourname rather than myname
 	- Line 8: run the Exit function from the os package we imported earlier, passing it the number 0